-Certain online behaviors of docs warrant investigationJanuary 15th, 2013 in Other /
+Certain online behaviors of docs warrant investigationJanuary 15, 2013 in Medicine & Health / Other

 (HealthDay)—There is high consensus among state medical boards regarding the likelihood of probable investigations for certain online behaviors, according to a study published in the Jan.
 15 issue of the Annals of Internal Medicine.